csci104/site/labs/lab5/index.md

 ### 1 - Template Motivation

-In Homework 2, you implemented `TokenList`, a doubly-linked list of `Token` objects.
-What if, for example, a user wants to use a doubly-linked list, but for a series of `string`s?
-In order to use the same kind of data structure for different data types, we'll have to make a copy of the code, change almost every single mention of `Token` to `string`.
-Doing so creates a lot of code that is repeated unnecsesarily, violating a software engineering principle called [**Don't Repeat Yourself (DRY)**](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
-It's easy to setup, but comes with a heavy price: if you discover a bug in one set of code, you'll have to apply the patch across multiple files, making your project very prone to mistakes and errors.
+You probably have already used the `std::vector` container a lot till now.
+You know that you could have vectors that contain different type of elements: `std::vector<int>`, `std::vector<std::string>`, `std::vector<MsgNode*>`, etc.

+One way to implement `std::vector` is to implement it separately for every type: one for `int` (e.g. `int_vector`) and one for `string` (e.g. `string_vector`).
+Doing this has two problems:

+* The code between two vector implementations are going to look similar, just that the stored type is different.
+This violates the [**Don't Repeat Yourself (DRY)**](http://en.wikipedia.org/wiki/Don't_repeat_yourself) principle.

+* You can never accomodate all the types your users create, such as `MsgNode*`, `Cat`, or `StudentRecord`.

+To address such limitations, C++ offers an extremely powerful system called **"templates"**.
-Through templates, however, we can treat a type as a variable, and use it as the type in class definition.
+Through templates, we can treat a type as a variable, and use it as the type in class definition.
 Later, when a user declares a templated object with a particular type, the compiler will substitute in the user-speficied type to generate a version of your implementation with this type.

 ### 2 - Template Example